lexibank/tlopo/out/vol2/chapter3.md

 ## 7.1.
 Stone

-The generic term for ‘stone’ or ‘rock’ was POc &ast;patu.
+The generic term for ‘stone’ or ‘rock’ was POc _&ast;patu_.

 <table>
 <tr>